Praqma/automated-branch-pipelines/docs/demo-setup.md

 ## Functionality
 * The service accepts HTTP requests on a configurable port.
 This is the URL that Bitbucket should POST to.
-* The service triggers a Jenkins job when receiving a request.
+* The service triggers a Jenkins job when receiving a request signaling branch creation.
   This should be a Job DSL seed job that can create a pipeline.

-Restrictions:
-* Deleting jobs is not supported.
-The service currently treats all requests as creation, that is, the service triggers a Jenkins seed job
+* The service calls Jenkins to delete pipeline jobs when receiving a request signaling branch deletion.

 ## Prerequisites